ahnpj/incident-response-and-investigations/intrusion-and-lateral-movement-investigations/windows-service-print-spooler-remote-code-execution-investigation/README.md

 The analysis focuses on reconstructing attacker behavior using correlated host-based telemetry and network traffic, with emphasis on how legitimate Windows services can be abused to deliver payloads, execute code, and establish command-and-control channels.

-The investigation demonstrates how an analyst:
-- Identifies service abuse through SMB and file system telemetry
-- Distinguishes malicious driver files from legitimate Windows components
-- Confirms execution of attacker-supplied code through trusted services
-- Correlates host execution with network-level command-and-control activity

 > 👉 **Follow the investigation walkthrough first**
-Begin with `investigation-walkthrough.md` inside an investigation folder to see how I identified, pivoted on, and validated evidence step by step.
+Begin with `investigation-walkthrough.md` inside this investigation folder to see how I identified, pivoted on, and validated evidence step by step.

 > 👉 **Review findings and conclusions**
 Move to the `case-report.md` and `incident-summary.md` to understand what happened, what was confirmed, and why it mattered — from both technical and high-level perspectives.